-- Will probably do imaging tests, such as a chest x-ray or chest CT scan
+- Certain imaging tests, such as a chest x-ray or chest CT scans

-- May do lab tests, including tests of your blood and sputum
+- Lab tests, including tests of your blood and sputum

 If you do have lung cancer, your provider will do other tests to find out how far it has spread through the lungs, lymph nodes, and the rest of the body.
 This is called staging.
 Knowing the type and stage of lung cancer you have helps your provider decide what kind of treatment you need.